Tesla plans another stock split - KESQ

 This split would come in the form of a dividend, which would pay shareholders additional shares.
 Most dividends pay cash to investors.

 The electric car maker did not give details about how many shares investors would receive.
-Its previous split in August of 2020 gave shareholders five shares for every share they already had.
+Its previous split in August of 2020 gave shareholders five shares for every share they own.

-Tesla shares had struggled for the early part of this year but it has been on a run since it announced it received German government approval to deliver the first cars built at its new factory outside of Berlin.
-Shares are up 32% since they closed at $766.37 just two weeks ago.
-They closed Friday at $1,010, which once again gives the company a market value of greater than $1 trillion.
+Tesla stock struggled in the early part of this year but has been on a run since the company announced it received German government approval to deliver the first cars built at its new factory outside of Berlin.
+Shares are up 32% since closing at $766.37 just two weeks ago.
+The stock closed Friday at $1,010, which once again gives the company a market value greater than $1 trillion.

 In premarket trading, Tesla shares rose 5%.

-A number of other high flying tech stocks have announced stock splits recently, including Amazon and Google owner Alphabet.
-Both announced plans for 20-for-1 stocks splits since the start of February.
+A number of other high flying tech stocks have announced splits recently, including Amazon and Google owner Alphabet.
+Both announced plans for 20-for-1 stock splits since the start of February.

+The timing of the Tesla split is also not known, as the date of this year’s shareholders meeting, at which there will be a vote on the plan, has yet to be announced.
+Last year the shareholders’ meeting was held October 7.

+Stock splits do not fundamentally change the value of a company.
+But since they lower the price that shareholders need to pay to buy a single share, they can increase demand, and thus the price.

 The-CNN-Wire